YeoLab/skipper/README.md

     `install.packages("BiocManager")`
 `BiocManager::install(c("GenomicRanges","fgsea"))`

+Paths to locally installed versions can be supplied in the config file, described below.

 <h2>Preparing to run Skipper</h2>
 Skipper uses a Snakemake workflow.
 The `Skipper.py` file contains the rules necessary to process CLIP data from fastqs.
 Skipper also supports running on BAMs - note that Skipper's analysis of repetitive elements will assume that non-uniquely mapping reads are contained within the BAM files.